|

 so purse snatchers have a harder time grabbing it.
 Wear your

-fanny pack in front where you can see who is getting into it
+fanny pack in front where you can see who is getting into

-(and in case you forget to close it, you will be more likely
+it (and in case you forget to close it, you will be more likely

 to see when things fall out).
+7.

 Organize the contents of your knapsack into pouches and individual

-bags fastened inside; that way, if someone cuts open
+bags fastened inside; that way, if someone cuts

-item from your knapsack.
+retrieve an item from your knapsack.
+8.

-Put a business card marked with your hotel name and phone number
+Put a business card marked with your hotel name and phone

-easier to return the item to you.
+will be easier to return the item to you.
+9.

 Use the safe in your hotel or cruise ship to store valuables